srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 1. In a command shell, navigate to the location where the **Azure_Digital_Twins__ADT__explorer.zip** was extracted.

-    This folder contains documentation as well as folders that contain the application.
+    This folder structure contains documentation as well as folders that contain the application.

 1. Navigate to the **client\src** folder.